ajn123/Python_Tutorial/README.md

 Python 2 Introduction
 ===================

-#All of these notes were done using pythion version 2.7.5
+##All of these notes were done using python version 2.7.5

 This repository has all my notes on python and corresponding tests